xvik/guice-persist-orient/src/doc/docs/getting-started.md

 ```

 !!! warning
-    Private methods can't be annotated with `@Transactional`: method musty be at least package-private.
+    Private methods can't be annotated with `@Transactional`: method must be at least package-private.

 Transaction scopes could intersect: e.g. if transactional method calls bean, also annotated as transactional,
 then only root transaction scope will work (no sub-transaction or anything like this).